linde/gkee-fleet-tenacy-examples/fleet-tenancy-by-user-journey/readme.md

 terraform plan
 terraform apply

-# if the deployment fails because its namespace wasnt present, this just means
+# if the deployment fails because its namespace wasnt present or with the error
+# `no matches for kind "PeerAuthentication" in group "security.istio.io"`,
-# the hub controller hadnt had a chance to create it yet.  please just re-apply
+# this  just means # the hub controller hadnt had a chance to create it yet.
+# please just re-apply after the crds are present for istio and/or namespace appears.

 terraform apply

 ```
+# Some Observations

+## Mesh

+In order to get mesh working completely, the following were necessary

+* In [project-level-setup](./platform-admin-provisioning/project-level-setup/) both `meshconfig.googleapis.com` and `meshca.googleapis.com` services needed to be enabled.
+The latter was used by the sidecar out of the box.
+* In [team-resources](./platform-admin-provisioning/team-resources/), the cluster needed two settings.
+First, workload indentity needed to be enabled; also, the GCP resource for the cluster itself needed a label along the lines of `    "mesh_id" = "proj-${local.fleet_project_id}" (ie the numeric version of the project id)
+* Finally, each appropriate fleet namespace needed to get a label in its `namespace_labels` to match `"istio-injection" = "enabled"`

+There are probably other ways to make it all work, but this seemed like a pretty minimal number of tweaks.

 # TODO